-The IGCP Project 591 Closing Meeting: A Combined Data-model Approach to Understand the Early to Middle Paleozoic Revolution will be held in Ghent, Belgium, 6-9 July 2016.
-Given that deep-time data-model comparison requires a profound understanding of the stratigraphy, this will be a joint meeting of the Cambrian, Ordovician, Silurian, and Devonian Subcommissions.
+The IGCP Project 591 Closing Meeting: A Combined Data-model Approach to Understand the Early to Middle Paleozoic Revolution was held in Ghent, Belgium, 6-9 July 2016.
+Given that deep-time data-model comparison requires a profound understanding of the stratigraphy, this was a joint meeting of the Cambrian, Ordovician, Silurian, and Devonian Subcommissions.